Aniket Tatkare

 Aniket Sunil Tatkare (born 15 October 1982) is an Indian politician from Maharashtra, associated with the Nationalist Congress Party.
-He served as a Member of the Maharashtra Legislative Council representing the Raigad-Ratnagiri-Sindhudurg Local Authorities constituency from 1 June 2018 to 31 May 2024.
+He has been serving as a Member of the Maharashtra Legislative Council from the Raigad-Ratnagiri-Sindhudurg Local Authorities constituency since 22 June 2026.
+He earlier represented the same constituency from 1 June 2018 to 31 May 2024.

 Early life and education

 Tatkare was born on 15 October 1982 in Mumbai to Sunil Tatkare, a senior politician from Raigad, and Varda Tatkare.
 He grew up in Kolad, Raigad.
-Tatkare completed his Bachelor of Science in Chemistry from Anandibai Pradhan Science College, Nagothane in 2003.
+Tatkare completed his Bachelor of Science in Chemistry from K.E.S Anandibai Pradhan Science College, Nagothane in 2003.

 Political career

 Tatkare began his political career with the Nationalist Congress Party.
 In May 2018, he was elected to the Maharashtra Legislative Council from the Raigad-Ratnagiri-Sindhudurg Local Authorities constituency, securing 421 votes and defeating his rival Rajeev Sabale of Shiv Sena, who received 221 votes.
 He succeeded his uncle, Anil Tatkare, in this position and represented the constituency until 31 May 2024.

 Following the split in the NCP in 2023, Tatkare aligned himself with the Ajit Pawar-led faction of the party.

+In June 2026, Tatkare was elected unopposed to the Maharashtra Legislative Council for a second term representing the same constituency.